neutralinojs/neutralinojs.github.io/docs/cli/internal-cli-arguments.md

 ### `--enable-server=<true|false>`

-Enables or disables the background server (Disables static file servering feature and native API messaging).
+Enables or disables the background server (Disables static file serving feature and native API messaging).
 If you load a remote URL to the webview, you can set this option to `true`.

 ### `--enable-native-api=<true|false>`